EveSeward/Assignment-3/README.md

 I = \frac{\sum_{i=1}^n\sum_{j=1}^nW_{i,j}(x_i - \bar{x})(x_j - \bar{x})}{(\sum_{i=1}^n\sum_{j=1}^nW_{i,j})\sum_{i=1}^n(x_i - \bar{x})^2}
 $$

 Here, if $x$ is the variable being assessed, $x_i$ is the variable value at a point of interest (i) and $x_j$ represents a neighbour to $x_i$ (here determined by the queen weighting scheme).
 The spatial weighting applied to the weighting matrix $W_{i,j}$ is multiplied by both the differences of $x_i$ and the mean value of variable $x$, and $x_j$ and the mean value of variable $x$.
 The denominator is used to standardize our values, which tells us that high values of I (>1) correspond with positive spatial autocorrelation, and low values of I (<1) correspond with negative spatial autocorrelation.
+We'll use the function "moran.test()" from the "spedep" package library to avoid typing out the entire calculation.

 ```{r Global Morans I, echo=TRUE, eval=TRUE, warning=FALSE}
 #Calculate Global Moran's I for Income